leenathomas01/Transition-Grammar-for-Reasoning-Systems/notes/raw_signals.md

----ignore this file.. this is just raw explorations/ thoughts as it happened. finalized version of what survived will be properly fleshed out---
+---ignore this file.. this is just raw explorations/ thoughts as it happened. finalized version of what survived will be properly fleshed out and created as structured files---

 # Experiments Sandbox